EU-U.S. Conference Series: "Sustainable Oceans: Reconciling Economic Use and Protection"

 One of the key objectives of the conference series is to help establish an independent European Ocean Alliance and to link it with the U.S. Joint Ocean Commission Initiative.
 We want to help build a comprehensive international architecture for sustainable marine development, and finally encourage a remedial action plan towards sustainable oceans to our governments.

 David Miliband, who also served as Secretary of State for Environment, Food and Rural Affairs (2006-2007) in Tony Blair's cabinet, is the co-chair of the newly launched Global Ocean Commission.
 The Dräger Foundation feels very privileged that he accepted its invitation to speak at the conference.
-Mr. Miliband will give the dinner speech on June 4, sharing initial insights into the work, development and objectives of the Global Ocean Commission.
+Mr. Miliband gave the dinner speech on June 4, sharing initial insights into the work, development and objectives of the Global Ocean Commission.